-MagSafe is a magnetic accessory system introduced for the iPhone 12.
-A series of magnets in the rear of the iPhone allow accessories like wallets and chargers to align perfectly with the device.
-The term was previously used to refer to the MacBook magnetic charger that easily disconnected from the port.
+MagSafe is a magnetic accessory system introduced for the iPhone 12 and up.
+A series of magnets in the rear of the iPhone allows accessories like wallets and chargers to align perfectly with the device.
+The term is also used to refer to a magnetic charging cable used with MacBooks.

 ● Charger, Wallet, Duo, and Cases